 totally destroyed by American bombs on 23rd January 1944.
 Rebuilding

 return the church to how it looked in the late 15th century.
 The church

-was rededicated and opened for worship in 1949
+was rededicated and reopened in 1949

 More than a touch of Brunelleschi, with three stout pillars each side,